-Seat Belt Reminders

-Driver Seat Belt Reminder Light
+Safety Belt Reminders Driver Safety Belt Reminder Light

-There is a driver seat belt reminder light on the instrument cluster.
+There is a driver safety belt reminder light on the instrument cluster.

-When the vehicle is started, this light flashes and a chime may come on to remind the driver to fasten their seat belt.
+When the vehicle is started, this light flashes and a chime may come on to remind the driver to fasten their safety belt.
 Then the light stays on solid until the belt is buckled.
 This cycle may continue several times if the driver remains or becomes unbuckled while the vehicle is moving.

-If the driver seat belt is buckled, neither the light nor the chime comes on.
+If the driver safety belt is buckled, neither the light nor the chime comes on.

-Passenger Seat Belt Reminder Light
+Passenger Safety Belt Reminder Light